- Health Screenings

 - Living Well

 - Healthy Families

 - Babies and New Parents

 Community Health Worker Training Program

 The training includes 10 weeks of module-based learning, comprised of self-paced and weekly virtual real-time sessions for over 100 hours of learning.

 Most virtual real-time sessions are held in the evenings but there are some trainings that occur during weekday daytime hours.
-Please email HCGH-CHWtraining@jhmi.edu to get more information about the program schedule before signing up.
+You can review the course schedule here.

 In addition to the 10 weeks of learning, students are required to participate in a 40-hour in-person field practicum facilitated by the HCGH Community Care Team.
 This 40 hour practicum is required by the State of Maryland to earn accreditation as a Community Health Worker.

 The curriculum will focus on nine core competencies: